Integrate a Search Bar Widget

 Here’s how you can do it in a <script> tag:

-• LiteAPI.init(): Initializes the SDK with your public key (which is the Base64-encoded WhiteLabel URL).
+• LiteAPI.init(): Initializes the SDK with your domain (your WhiteLabel domain, e.g., example.nuitee.link).

 • LiteAPI.SearchBar.create(): Creates the search bar and injects it into the container specified by the selector.